 Cloud technology is an ever-growing market with solutions for enterprises of all sizes.
-As noted in research by Gartner, “The worldwide public cloud services market is projected to grow 17.5 percent in 2019 to total $214.3 billion, up from $182.4 billion in 2018.”
-The growth of cloud computing solutions is expected to continue through 2022, with businesses adding new platform-as-a-service (PaaS) and infrastructure-as-a-service (IaaS) solutions to their cloud computing tool kits.
+As noted in research by Gartner, the growth of cloud computing solutions is expected to continue through 2022, with businesses adding new platform-as-a-service (PaaS) and infrastructure-as-a-service (IaaS) solutions to their cloud computing tool kits.

 However, a business cloud migration, while beneficial, isn’t the end-all, be-all solution for every enterprise.
 In fact, a poorly-managed cloud platform migration can cause more disruption to a company than it’s worth.
 Yet, many cloud services don’t provide enough in the way of implementation and ongoing cloud management support—leaving enterprises to try to tackle their cloud challenges on their own.